capnproto/capnproto/doc/language.md

 * Unions are numbered in the same number space as other fields.
 Remember that the purpose of the numbers is to indicate the evolution order of the struct.
 The system needs to know when the union was declared relative to the fields in it.
-Also note that at most one element of the union is allowed to have a number less than the union's number, as unionizing two or more existing fields would change their layout.
+Also note that no more than one element of the union is allowed to have a number less than the union's number, as unionizing two or more pre-existing fields would change their layout.

 * Notice that we used the "useless" `Void` type here.
-We don't have any extra information to store for the `unemployed` or `selfEmployed` cases, but we still want the union to have tags for them.
+We don't have any extra information to store for the `unemployed` or `selfEmployed` cases, but we still want the union to distinguish these states from others.

 ### Enums